Channer-K/sequelize-auditing/README.md

 ## Test

-Use `npm test` to run the tests.
-Use `npm run cover` to check coverage.
+`npm test` to run the tests.
+You may need to change database config in `test/config.js`.

-Requires a database called `sequelize_auditing_test` without password yet.
+`npm run cover` to check coverage.

 ## License